VietTheBarbarian/DLL-injection/README.md

 # DLL-injection
-Rushed will goback and explain it better
+Summary: THIS IS LAME.
+WE WANT TO LOAD DLL FROM MEMORY Rushed will goback and explain it better
 Usually fun with injecting into video games basic dll injection script